tlandron/PCBS_ModelRecovery/README.md

     - computes the reversal curves and the repetition  curves, for each subject and condition,
     - also creates a massive data array 'dat' storing the data of all subjects and conditions;
 - simulation procedure [simulation script](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/sim_model_softmax.m):
-    - produces simulated datasets from actual data, stores them in data array ('cfg');
+    - produces simulated datasets from actual data, stores them in data array (cfg);
 - fit procedure [fit script](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fit_model_softmax.m):
-    - given datasets ('cfg'), computes the two parameters of interest: the probability of reversal ('prev') and choice variability ('beta') for each subject and condition.
+    - given datasets (cfg), computes the two parameters of interest: the probability of reversal (prev) and choice variability (beta) for each subject and condition.

 ## Initial fits
 A [script to run initial fits](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/initialfit.m), in order to obtain a reference value fixed for each variable of interest (prev_fit, beta_fit) was a adapted from the [fit script](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fit_model_softmax.m) as a function that runs for 'nrep' repetitions of the fitting procedure using the actual dataset.